 Ron examines how high school students of different class backgrounds in Vancouver develop diverse digital practices.
 His goal is to contribute to educational policies that enable equitable digital instruction for the new BC curriculum.
 Ron collaborates with the Vancouver School Board and is affiliated with the UBC Digital Literacy Centre.
-Ron will be presenting on his research in the PhDs Go Public event on January 26.

 Recognizing that technology has become critical in gaining social mobility in the 21st century, this research examines how the integration of digitally-mediated instruction in Vancouver high schools can shape new educational inequities.
 It challenges the idea of the “digital native” and its corresponding assumptions of today’s youth, and explores how students of different social class locations can develop unequal digital literacies.
 To understand these inequities, this research focuses particularly on recently immigrated Filipino high school students, the differences of their personal devices, home settings, mentors and social networks, and how these differences can shape diverse digital mindsets and practices.
 Because students learn these new literacies outside of school, this research asks: Who are acquiring the digital literacies that matter?
 Who are being left out?
 To what extent have schools expanded its conceptions of literacy to accommodate the demands of the knowledge economy and the perpetually shifting digital landscape?

 What does being a Public Scholar mean to you?

 A public scholar is one who creates and shares knowledge that can empower others and enable action.
 For research to remain relevant, we need to communicate our ideas not just to fellow academics but also to diverse members of the community whose lives may be impacted by what we discover.
 A public scholar does not just impart knowledge, but engages with others in innovative ways, listens, collaborates, and facilitates meaningful action.

 In what ways do you think the PhD experience can be re-imagined with the Public Scholars Initiative?